Advertisement

 When Heart Fights With Logic

-Everyone tells you to build one.
+Everyone tells you to build an emergency fund.
 Keep 6 months of expenses.
 Don't touch it.
+But nobody talks about what happens AFTER you build it.

 You look at that money sitting in your account and think: I could use this for something I actually want.
+A car.
+A home improvement.
+A course that could change my career.
+Something for my family.

 💰 What's an Emergency Fund Actually Worth?